-Ruth Williams, Relational Counsellor and Psychotherapist, Reg.
+Ruth Williams, Relational Counsellor/Psychotherapist and Supervisor, Reg.
 MBACP

 The Horsforth Centre